 I am Hyacinth Jones.
-I’m a mother, a feminist, a lover of men and a lover of boobs.
-A big supporter of women and body acceptance I run a monthly meme called Boobday to showcase the beauty of all breasts.
-I’m 40, hetero-flexible, switch-y, and really, really game for just about anything.
+I’m a mother, a feminist, a lover of men, words, and boobs.
+A big supporter of women and body acceptance I run a monthly meme called Boobday to showcase the beauty of all breasts and bodies.
+I’m 40-ish, hetero-flexible, Dominant when necessary, and really, really game for just about anything.
 I’ve been Hy since December 2011.

 Every thought and feeling I have is bared here and you will likely become frustrated with me as I go right when you really want me to go left.
 But I’m not an avatar.
 I’m just me.

 The story goes like this: In the fall of 2010, I separated from my ex-husband and began fucking my way through grief and sorrow finding solace in a cock between my thighs.
 When I felt bad, I went and fucked.
 Sad?
 Got fucked.
 Happy?
 Got fucked.
 It was a simple equation.
 I never thought much about it beyond the fact that I had a need and I wanted to fill it.

 While doing all this liberal fucking my heart began to ice over.
 I ate men for breakfast, lunch, and dinner.
 In the fall of 2011 I hit a wall; I was formally divorced and the cocks weren’t filling me up so much as they were splitting me apart.
 I decided to take a snapshot of my dating life and follow those trails to their ends.

 Originally, there were four men, but one stole my heart, The Neighbor.
 The first year was tumultuous, the second year was great, but unofficial, and the third year we confessed our love for one another and promptly imploded.
 We broke up in January of 2015 roughly a year after I shared the blog with him and a year after I told him I loved him.